YoshPT/Thailand-Income-Inequality-EDA/README.md

 ---

 ## 🎯 Project Objective
-เพื่อวิเคราะห์และทำความเข้าใจโครงสร้างการกระจายตัวของรายได้ครัวเรือนไทย โดยมุ่งเน้นการค้นหา "ช่องว่างความเหลื่อมล้ำ" (Inequality Gap) เชิงพื้นที่ (จังหวัด) และเชิงอาชีพ ผ่านการใช้ดัชนีชี้วัดทางสถิติระดับสากล เพื่อสะท้อนภาพรวมของเศรษฐกิจระดับจุลภาค
+To analyze and understand the structure of household income distribution in Thailand.
+The project focuses on identifying "Inequality Gaps" across geographic regions (provinces) and socio-economic classes using international statistical indices to reflect macroeconomic realities at a granular level.

 ---

 ## 📊 Data Source
-ข้อมูลทุติยภูมิ (Secondary Data) แบบสรุปค่าเฉลี่ย (Aggregated Data) จากสำนักงานสถิติแห่งชาติ (NSO)
+Secondary aggregated data from the National Statistical Office (NSO) of Thailand.
-* **Dataset:** `avg_income.csv` — รายได้เฉลี่ยต่อเดือนของครัวเรือน จำแนกตามแหล่งที่มาของรายได้ และสถานะทางเศรษฐสังคมของครัวเรือน ปี 2566
+* **Dataset:** `avg_income.csv` — Average monthly household income categorized by source of income and socio-economic class (2023).
 * **Size:** 7,700 Records × 11 Columns

 ---

 ## 🛠️ Technical Skills Demonstrated
 * **Programming:** Python (Pandas, NumPy)
-* **Data Quality & Cleaning:** Missing Value Handling, Text Striping, Custom Dictionary Mapping, Outlier Treatment (Winsorization)
+* **Data Quality & Cleaning:** Missing Value Handling, String Manipulation (Stripping), Custom Dictionary Mapping, Outlier Treatment (Winsorization)
-* **Statistical Analysis:** Gini Coefficient, Palma Ratio, Coefficient of Variation (CV), Disparity Ratio
+* **Statistical Analysis:** Gini Coefficient, Palma Ratio, Coefficient of Variation (CV), Income Disparity Ratio
-* **Data Visualization:** Matplotlib, Seaborn (Histograms, KDE plots, Box plots, Bar charts with custom palettes)
+* **Data Visualization:** Matplotlib, Seaborn (Histograms, KDE plots, Box plots, Bar charts with custom color palettes)

 ---

 ## 📂 Project Structure & Workflow

 ### 1️⃣ Data Quality Audit & Cleaning
-* **Audit Trail:** สร้างระบบ Log บันทึกประวัติสุขภาพข้อมูลอัตโนมัติ (Timestamp, Null count, Outlier count)
+* **Audit Trail:** Built an automated logging system to track data health (Timestamp, Null count, Outlier count).
-* **Data Transformation:** ยุบรวมและเปลี่ยนชื่อกลุ่มสถานะทางเศรษฐสังคม (Socio-economic class) ที่ยาวและซับซ้อนให้เป็นกลุ่มอาชีพที่กระชับ (`occ1`, `occ2`)
+* **Data Transformation:** Consolidated and mapped lengthy socio-economic class names into concise occupational groups (`occ1`, `occ2`).
-* **Outlier Handling:** จัดการค่าที่ผิดปกติสุดโต่งด้วยเทคนิค **Winsorization** (การจำกัดขอบเขต IQR) เพื่อรักษาสภาพการกระจายตัวของข้อมูลโดยไม่ต้องลบข้อมูลทิ้ง
+* **Outlier Handling:** Addressed extreme values using **Winsorization** (IQR bounding) to preserve data distribution without dropping valuable records.

 ### 2️⃣ Exploratory Data Analysis (EDA)
-* วิเคราะห์การกระจายตัวของรายได้รวมทั้งประเทศเทียบกับค่าเฉลี่ยและมัธยฐาน
+* Analyzed the overall national income distribution compared to the mean and median.
-* เจาะลึกรายได้เฉลี่ยแบบ Box Plot เพื่อดูความหนาแน่นของฐานรายได้ในแต่ละกลุ่มอาชีพหลักและอาชีพย่อย
+* Conducted deep-dive Box Plot analyses to observe income density across primary and secondary occupational groups.
-* จัดอันดับ Top 5 จังหวัดที่มีรายได้สูงสุด และ Bottom 5 จังหวัดรั้งท้าย
+* Ranked the Top 5 highest-earning provinces and the Bottom 5 lowest-earning provinces.

 ### 3️⃣ Actionable Inequality Metrics (KPIs)
-ใช้ฟังก์ชันทางคณิตศาสตร์แบบ Custom ใน Python เพื่อคำนวณและสร้างกราฟชี้วัดความเหลื่อมล้ำ:
+Implemented custom mathematical functions in Python to calculate and visualize inequality indicators:
-* **Gini Coefficient:** คำนวณสัมประสิทธิ์จีนีเพื่อจัดอันดับ Top 10 จังหวัดที่มีความเหลื่อมล้ำของค่าเฉลี่ยสูงสุด
+* **Gini Coefficient:** Calculated the Gini index to rank the Top 10 provinces with the highest average income inequality.
-* **Palma Ratio:** แบ่งกลุ่มข้อมูลเพื่อเปรียบเทียบสัดส่วนรายได้ระหว่าง Top 10% และ Bottom 40%
+* **Palma Ratio:** Segmented the data to compare the income share between the Top 10% and Bottom 40%.
-* **Income Gap & Disparity Ratio:** เปรียบเทียบอัตราส่วนรายได้เฉลี่ยระหว่างกลุ่มอาชีพ
+* **Income Gap & Disparity Ratio:** Evaluated the average income ratio and absolute monetary gaps between different occupational groups.
-* **Coefficient of Variation (CV):** วิเคราะห์ความแปรผันของรายได้ "ภายในกลุ่มอาชีพเดียวกัน" เพื่อหาความเหลื่อมล้ำแฝง
+* **Coefficient of Variation (CV):** Analyzed the income variance "within the same occupational group" to uncover hidden, within-group inequality.

 ---

 ## ⚠️ Methodological Note & Data Limitations
-เนื่องจากชุดข้อมูล `avg_income.csv` เป็นข้อมูลทุติยภูมิที่ผ่านการสังเคราะห์และสรุปผลในระดับมหภาค (Aggregated Data) โดยไม่มีตัวแปรน้ำหนักประชากร (Population Weight) การคำนวณค่าสัมประสิทธิ์จีนี (Gini Coefficient) และสัดส่วนปาลมา (Palma Ratio) ในโปรเจกต์นี้ จึงเป็นการประเมินบนฐานของ **"ค่าเฉลี่ยรายได้ระดับกลุ่ม"** เพื่อสะท้อนแนวโน้มเชิงเปรียบเทียบข้ามกลุ่มอาชีพและภูมิภาคเป็นหลัก
+Because the dataset (`avg_income.csv`) consists of secondary, aggregated data without household-level population weights, the calculation of the Gini Coefficient and Palma Ratio in this project evaluates inequality based on **"group-level average income."** This approach highlights comparative trends across occupations and regions.

-ค่า KPI ดังกล่าวจึงไม่สามารถนำไปเทียบเคียงกับดัชนีความเหลื่อมล้ำที่คำนวณจากข้อมูลดิบรายบุคคล (Microdata) ได้โดยตรง เนื่องจากอาจมีความเหลื่อมล้ำแฝง (Within-group Inequality) ภายในแต่ละกลุ่มอาชีพ ซึ่งโดยธรรมชาติจะมีสัดส่วนความเหลื่อมล้ำที่สูงกว่าค่าเฉลี่ยระดับกลุ่มที่ปรากฏในชุดข้อมูล
+Therefore, these KPIs should not be directly compared to national inequality indices derived from individual-level microdata.
+In reality, hidden within-group inequality naturally results in a higher overall inequality ratio than what is captured through aggregated group averages.

 ---